-There is a one-time application fee required in connection with submission of a practice's initial application (or new application after lapse in Certification status).
+There is a one-time application fee that is waived for Pilot practices.
+The one-time application fee is required in connection with submission of a practice's initial application (or new application after lapse in Certification status).
 Application fees are non-refundable.
+Ongoing Certification fees are structured as an annual amount for the duration of a practice's Certification.